Diabetes-friendly Party Planning

 Mindless eating can result in overeating total calories and carbohydrates.
 Being near the buffet table can lead you to mindlessly snack on leftovers and desserts, even if you aren’t hungry!

-Try one of these nutritious, balanced dishes for your next potluck!
+Try one of these nutritious, balanced recipes for your next diabetes-friendly party!

-Have you tried any of our recipes?
+Have you tried any of our healthy recipes?
 Follow us on social media and comment!